hegdepavankumar/VMware-Workstation-Pro-17-Licence-Keys/README.md

 ## Contact

-Feel free to reach out to us if you have any questions or suggestions.
+Feel free to contact me if you have any questions or suggestions.

 Email: [here](mailto:puhegde01@gmail.com) <br>
 Linkedin: [here](https://www.linkedin.com/in/hegdepavankumar) <br>